 Laboratory Fee: Students taking science, and agriculture laboratory courses are required to pay a fee of \$25.00 for each laboratory course.

 Total Cost of Ownership Fee: A total cost of ownership fee is established to supplement funding for operations and maintenance of college facilities at all campuses or sites.
-Fall 2014 - Summer 2015 Fee Schedule:
+Below is the fees applicable to Fall 2015 - Summer 2016: